SimonYip22/Hybrid-Clinical-Information-Extraction-Pipeline/notes/phase_5/decisions.md

 - `Dockerfile` → defines how the image is built
 - `requirements-api.txt` → Python dependencies for the API
 - `.dockerignore` → excludes unnecessary files from the build context
+- `models/` and `src/` → application code and model files are copied into the image for execution

 ---